Why Phantom Share Plans don’t work

 These plans seek to deliver an amount, often a monetary bonus, equal to the increase in the value of shares.
 This creates a cash issue for the company if the shares increase in value rapidly, a tax problem for employees who are taxed at full marginal rates, and an admin nightmare trying to make the whole scheme fair and equitable.
 Some plans, typically replicator plans, even go to the lengths of trying to replicate changes in share value in a private company through purchasing other assets, listed shares or a managed fund for example, which requires a level of financial genius which is highly rare!

 I have never seen this work.

 There is a far better way.
-Use a traditional Employee Share Ownership Plan (ESOP); a well-designed plan with appropriate rules can manage any risks or concerns, provide a win-win-win outcome – for employees, founders and the business – and get your employees to think and act like business owners (not pretend to)!
+Instead of resorting to phantom stock plans, use a traditional Employee Share Ownership Plan (ESOP); a well-designed plan with appropriate rules can manage any risks or concerns, provide a win-win-win outcome – for employees, founders and the business – and get your employees to think and act like business owners (not pretend to)!